Understand How Templates Work

-- From Analytics Studio, go to the app picker at upper right and select Trailhead Data Manager.
-You may have to scroll down to find it.
+- In Analytics Studio, go to the app picker at upper right and select Trailhead Data Manager.
+You may have to scroll to find it.

-- Click the gear icon in the upper right, and select Data Manager.
+- Click Data Manager.
 (You’re opening the Analytics Data Manager, not to be confused with the Trailhead Data Manager.)
-From the menu in the upper left, select Dataflow View.

-- From the menu in the upper left, select Dataflow View.
-You can see the status of the dataflow to the right of your app name at the top of the list of jobs.
-Click the refresh button a few times until the status changes from Running to Successful.
+- Click the Refresh Jobs button until the dataflow's status changes from Running to Successful.
 (If you see a warning message, ignore it and keep going.
 It won’t hurt your app’s data.)

-Next, you download and import a CSV file called Quota so that data about quotas appears in your app.
+- Next, you download and import a CSV file called Quota so that data about quotas appears in your app.
 You also use the Trailhead Data Manager to do that.
 Note: In real life, you only have to add quotas data to your app if you store it in a tool outside Salesforce and want to view the data in Analytics.
 This is sometimes the case for Sales Analytics app customers.

 - Go back to the Trailhead Data Manager.
 Click the app picker to find it.

-- Click the Quota Data circle, and then click Download Quota CSV.
+- Click Download Quota Data, and then click Download Quota CSV.
 The file ‘DTC_Quota.csv’ downloads to your Downloads directory.

 - Click the Datasets tab and locate the Quota dataset.

-- Click the arrow to the far right of the dataset name and click Edit.
+- Click the dropdown to the right of the Quota dataset and click Edit.
 If you’re viewing dataset icons, hover over the Quota dataset, click the arrow in the upper right corner, and click Edit.